kyoangel/grailtrip/en/pages/overview.md

 ## Introduction
 This article explains the APIs of Grail and how to use them to Search, Book and Confirm tickets of Europe Railways (DB Deutsche Bahn, Trenitalia, Italo) and buses (flixbus).

-You only need three APIs to accomplish the very basic ticket search and booking scenario.
+You only need four APIs to accomplish the very basic ticket search and booking scenario including Search, Book, Confirm, Download.

 ## Search for Journey Solutions